Binekrasik/CropsPlus/README.md

 - Right-clicking on the crops drops the loot and replants them.
 - The growth detector indicates at what level the crop is.
 - I implement every good idea to the plugin.
-- And many more cool features coming soon!

 ### Commands
 /crops help -> List of commands